Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

   configurations and micro-instructions.

 Interlisp-VAX
-: Implementation of Interlisp for Digitial Equipment Corporation VAX systems.
+: Implementation of Interlisp for Digital Equipment Corporation VAX systems.

 Koto
 : An obsolete named releases of Interlisp-D.